Four Questions with Dr. Noah Wilson-Rich, Founder of Best Bees Company

 Someone once told me the best thing I could do for my immune system was to use local honey.
 Can you explain what that meant, exactly?

 Honey is very healthy for many reasons.
 One aspect of honey that helps allergy sufferers is the pollen found in local honey.
 The idea behind local honey benefiting allergy sufferers' immune systems is that a spoonful throughout the year keeps the body's exposure to pollen antigens up.
 In response, the ratio of antibody levels to allergens remains high, and spring-time pollen exposure can be handled more easily, rather than having an all-out allergy attack.

 In the past few years, bee colonies have been dying off mysteriously.
 Do we know why, and what does it mean for the environment?

 Colony Collapse Disorder remains a mysterious phenomenon by which adult honey bees disappear; no dead bodies are found!
-Three leading hypothesis for what is causing this are: 1) poor nutrition, due to habitat loss and fewer flowers, 2) pesticides, and 3) disease.
+Three leading hypotheses for what is causing this are: 1) poor nutrition due to habitat loss and fewer flowers, 2) pesticides, and 3) disease.
 Research papers supporting the latter two hypotheses have been published recently, but the global scientific community has yet to reach a consensus on an explanation.